milosptr/event-centar/spaces.md

 - Wifi
 - Parking
 section_first_text: 'Enjoy private dining among  the art of the Gallery. '
-section_second_text: 20 to 100 guests  cocktail 20 to 50 guests dining
+section_second_text: 20 to 100 guests

 ---